Black hole remnants due to Planck-length deformed QFT: Summary and discussion

+The above discussed modification of the Schwarzschild metric was inspired by papers \cite{Santander:1997} and \cite{Hokkyo:1971}.
+However our approach is quite different from the one advocated in \cite{Hokkyo:1971}.

+We have assumed, and our calculations of the potential are consistent with this assumption, that as long as $\alpha >(2+n)/(4+n)$ the gravity behaves as an asymptotically free interaction and, correspondingly, the radiative corrections close to the Planck scale can be safely ignored in this case.
+In contrast, when $\alpha < (2+n)/(4+n)$ the gravitational force does not go to zero when $r\rightarrow 0$ and one can not justify the ignorance of the radiative corrections near the Planck scale.

-To be more strict, we do not know what the full implementation of minimum-length deformed quantum mechanics in GR might look like.
-If one truncates the modified field theory given by Eqs.(\ref{pdefqmrep}, \ref{PlmodQFT}) to some power of $\ss$, then it will result in a so called Lifshitz like theory and therefore one might expect the corresponding gravity theory to look something like the Horava-lifshitz gravity \cite{Horava:2009uw}.
-But so far we can say nothing definitely about the full implementation of minimum-length deformed quantum mechanics in GR.
-Another way of modifying the GR with respect to the minimum-length concept might be a non-local theory of GR \cite{Krasnikov:1987yj, Biswas:2011ar, Modesto:2012ys}; the question of black hole remnants in this sort of theory was addressed in \cite{Nicolini:2012eu}.
+As a further remark, let us notice that we do not know what the full implementation of minimum-length deformed quantum mechanics in GR might look like.
+If one truncates the modified field theory given by Eqs.(\ref{pdefqmrep}, \ref{PlmodQFT}) to some power of $\mbox{\ss}$, then it will result in a so called Lifshitz like theory and therefore one might expect the corresponding gravity theory to look something like the Horava-Lifshitz gravity \cite{Horava:2009uw}.
+Another way of modifying the GR with respect to the minimum-length concept might be a non-local theory of GR \cite{Krasnikov:1987yj, Biswas:2011ar, Modesto:2011kw, Modesto:2012ys}; the question of black hole remnants in this sort of theory was addressed in \cite{Nicolini:2012eu}.
+Let us also mention some papers known to us addressing the question of modified potential due to deformed propagator \cite{Tkachuk:2007zz, Helling:2007zv, AmelinoCamelia:2010rm, Moayedi:2013nxa, Moayedi:2013nba} and some of the papers devoted to the black hole remnants due to Planck-length deformed field theory \cite{Adler:2001vs, Koch:2005ks, Nozari:2005ah, Nicolini:2008aj, Banerjee:2010sd, Koch:2008qq, Bleicher:2010qr, Nicolini:2011nz, Bleicher:2011uj, Nicolini:2012eu, Nicolini:2013ega}.